-Story ideas are conceived in different ways for everybody, but it all starts with thinking about what you’d like to write about in the first place.
+Script ideas are conceived in different ways for everybody, but it all starts with thinking about what you’d like to write about in the first place.
 Once you plant that seed in your mind, you’ll start to draw inspiration from everything around you, including your own life.
 Think back on your childhood—your favorite memory or your worst memory could be the beginning of a story.
-Think about the people around you—is there someone you can totally see making a character out of?
+Think about the people around you—is there someone you can base a character on?

 In general, film scripts tend to be about 120 pages.
 Each page usually equals about one minute of screen time.
 Even if you think you’ll have a big action scene or smaller dialogue scenes, the timing should even out, give or take.
 Writing that many pages may seem daunting, so to make this easier, break down your story into three acts.
 A good rule: Devote 30 pages to Act 1, 60 pages to Act 2, and 30 pages to Act 3.